projectcalico/calico/docs/cni/kubernetes/README.md

 # Requirements
 - The kube-proxy must be started in `iptables` proxy mode.
+This is the default as of Kubernetes v1.2.0.

 # Troubleshooting
 - [Troubleshooting](Troubleshooting.md)